-Aunt (to Dominie).
+AUNT (to Dominie).
 Don't you make your daughters play it then?
 Oh, that magnificent choral!
 That brings tears to my eyes!
 But the dear child always takes it too fast: her fingers run away with her.

 MRS. N. Here it is.
-Will you have the goodness to turn over for her, Mr. Dominie?
+Please turn round so that you can see her hands, Mr. Dominie.
 You are such a famous teacher, perhaps you can make some suggestions.
 (I was expected only to admire.)

 DOMINIE.
-I don't like to disturb her freedom in playing; but I will turn over, if you say so.
+I don't like to disturb her freedom in playing; but I will turn round, if you say so.

-(Fatima scurries through the piece excitedly, and plays in a bold way, - not, however, without ability, but with a feeble touch, without proper fingering, without tone, without time; and gets over the first two pages, with her foot always on the pedal, in such a senseless, indistinct manner that Dominie, in despair, was forced to interrupt with the remark, "But you might take the tempo a little more quietly.")
+(Fatima scurries through the piece excitedly, and plays in a bold way,--not, however, without ability, but with a feeble touch, without proper fingering, without tone, without time; and gets over the first two pages, with her foot always on the pedal, in such a senseless, indistinct manner that Dominie, in despair, was forced to interrupt with the remark, "But you might take the tempo a little more quietly.")